uzdowski-design/user-tracking/README.md

 Encapsulated with Docker and Docker-Compose

-`docker-compose build` - build all images

-`docker-compose up` - run all containers
+`docker compose up --build` - build and run all containers